xAstroBoy/VRCMods/README.md

+#### This is a Clone of VRCMODS From Knah's repo to show KNAH that we are Tired of his malicious behaviour
+#### his Copy of VRCMods Is forked from his repo and has his Integrity Check system disarmed and removed, all of his mods will compile without his integrity checks.
+#### For Knah, You should Reconsider "Malicious" , Most of the Unofficial VRCMG Mods are the Best Ones so far, You think any creator content should Upload the mod on github and keep it opensource?.
+That's your definition of Malicious.
+#### VRChat modders Unite! let's open a new Discord and compete against VRCMG Official Modding Group (IN reality that discord is highly toxic)!

 This repository contains my mods for VRChat.
 Join the [VRChat Modding Group discord](https://discord.gg/rCqKSvR) for support and more mods!
 Looking for more (universal) mods?
 [Check out my universal mods repository!](https://github.com/knah/ML-UniversalMods)